afaraitsulaimon/tricycle-design/README.md

 # tricycle-design
-Just a sipe tricycle design
+Just a simple tricycle designed using html and css.